 - To promote the accessibility of consciousness-expanding therapies and practices.

-Recognizing Usona’s position within a diverse system of individuals, communities, spiritual practitioners, researchers, clinicians, and institutions, and the associated history and innovation surrounding consciousness-expanding medicines, we acknowledge and honor the fundamental value and dignity of all individuals and pledge ourselves to support and uplift the diverse traditions, heritages, experiences, and perspectives within our field.
+Recognizing Usona’s position within a diverse system of individuals, communities, spiritual practitioners, researchers, clinicians and institutions, and the associated history and innovation surrounding consciousness-expanding medicines, we acknowledge and honor the fundamental value and dignity of all individuals and pledge ourselves to supporting and uplifting the diverse traditions, heritages, experiences, and perspectives within our field.

 Scholarship applications are evaluated via a process that is fair, equitable, objective, and free of bias and discrimination.

 Usona’s directors, trustees, officers, senior managers, or substantial contributors, or the family members of any of these individuals, are not eligible to awards from the Usona Scholarship Program.
 Family members include spouses, domestic partners, siblings, children, grandchildren, as well as spouses or domestic partners of siblings, children and grandchildren.

 Scholarship awards are restricted to the following expenses: tuition, books and materials, conference fees, study-related travel, and living expenses.
 There are no geographic restrictions and postgraduate students or practitioners outside of the United States are eligible to apply for funds.